TotalGriffLock/pyCECpi/README.md

 install pyCEC as per the instructions in konikvranik's repo
 install the systemd python library
 copy pycec.service from this repo into /etc/systemd/service - edit it if you want to fix the IP that pycec listens on, or change the port
-copy pystats.service from this repo into /etc/systemd/service
+copy pystats.service from this repo into /etc/systemd/service copy pystats.py and clearoled.py into /usr/local/bin and make sure they are marked executable
 systemctl enable pycec.service
 systemctl enable pystats.service
 Probably do some iptables to make sure only appropriate hosts can communicate with your pyCEC instance